 Mistake 6: Not using toothpaste with fluoride

 Children get easily attracted to fancy colorful objects.
-Marketers have flooded the stores with shiny toothpaste that tempt children and parents.
-However, these toothpaste may not be appropriate.
+Marketers have flooded the stores with shiny toothpaste that tempts children and parents.
+However, this toothpaste may not be appropriate.
 Dentists suggest that, like adults, children should also brush their teeth with fluoride-induced toothpaste.
 It is because fluoride can help in the prevention of cavities, which can further prevent various other health conditions.

 Solution: Talk to your dentist about the amount of fluoride you should expose to your child.